 Sliding doors are another great way to maximize your space and let some natural light in, especially if they lead to your deck or patio.
 Placing large windows beside the sliding doors can enhance your space even more.
 Check out how one homeowner implemented sliding doors to make the room appear larger.

 Use your vertical space.

 One option that is less obvious is using the vertical space in your room.
 Odds are your furniture and décor don’t reach all the way to the ceiling.
 But that unused space is a great way to make a room feel higher and larger than it really is.
 Get bookcases or cabinets that go from the floor all the way to the ceiling.
 This not only gives you more storage space, but it makes the overall area feel more spacious and elegant.
-You can also hang shelves, pictures, or other décor on the walls to give the space more depth and character.
+You can also hang floating shelves, pictures, or other functional home décor on the walls to give the space more depth and character.

 Consider utilizing your outdoor space as indoor space.